Arau/hugo-docs-playground/layouts/partials/content/managedservices-docker.md

 ## Docker

-Some managed Kubernetes platforms enable the 'Live-Restore' Docker feature, enabling containers to continue running while Docker is stopped or upgraded.
+Some managed Kubernetes platforms such as Azure AKS, enable the 'Live-Restore' Docker feature, enabling containers to continue running while Docker is stopped or upgraded.
 This feature can cause nodes to hang while shutting-down or rebooting, as rather than going through an orderly shutdown, StorageOS (and other processes) are killed before the disks are synced and unmounted.
 Devices in this inaccessible state will log a warning similar to:

     Transport endpoint not connected